SourceDiver42/plyoung.github.io/pages/blox/blox-variables.md

 ### Blox Variables

 Blox Variables are accessed through the `BloxContainer` component.
 You will need to know the `ident` of the Blox in which the variable was created.
 It is more likely that you will only know the name of the Blox.
-The find the `ident` simply use `BloxGlobal.Instance.FindBloxIdentByName("blox_name")`
+To find the `ident` simply use `BloxGlobal.Instance.FindBloxIdentByName("blox_name")`

 - `plyVar FindVariable(string bloxIdent, string varName)`: Return reference to a variable.
 - `BloxVariables GetBloxVariables(string bloxIdent)`: Returns the container for variables of a Blox.